Abhi78677/UniConverter2/README.md

 # UniConverter2
-This project is basically a unit converter which has kg to pound conersion
+This project is basically a unit converter which has kg to pound conversion